 Load Commissioning Plan (LCP)

 An agreed upon schedule between the interconnecting Transmission Service Provider (TSP) and Interconnecting Large Load Entity (ILLE) for connecting a Large Load in increments defined by the ILLE, compiled in the format prescribed by ERCOT, detailing dates, cumulative peak Demand amounts, and transmission upgrades that would be required to be in service for each amount of peak Demand.
 The LCP shall cover the time period from the Initial Energization date up to the final amount of peak Demand.
+The LCP may be accompanied by a Controllable Load Resource election and attestation by the ILLE stating the project’s intent to register with ERCOT as a Controllable Load Resource such that the TSP may proceed to study the site as requested for energization consistent with the ILLE’s election.
+Where an ILLE elects CLR study treatment, the ILLE’s attestation shall acknowledge NPRR1188 operating requirements, including SCED compliance when ON and telemetering OUTL only when Off-Line with 0 MW consumption.”

 4.1.1.7 Minimum Deliverability Criteria

 (1) In conducting its planning analyses, ERCOT and each TSP shall ensure that an ERCOT- defined minimum percentage of capacity of each Resource described in paragraph (3) below can be delivered to serve peak system Load while meeting the following reliability criteria: